SahilPitangent/nextjs-todo-app/README.md

 ## Assumptions

 1. The `Completion Date` of a todo item is assumed as `Due Date` in the application.
+2. To simplify running the project database files also included in git.
+It is not necessary to run migration commands.

 ## Note